 - A peer-to-peer network consisting of a shared ledger

-- A means of assessing to store the transactional records of the network.
+- A means of assessing to store of the transactional records of the network.

 Cryptographic keys consist of two keys – a Private key and a Public key.
 These keys allow you to send and receive cryptocurrency successfully without needing a third party to verify the transactions.